Mandrake is a freelance author with an interest in the outdoors and wilderness survival.

 - If you are in a heavily wooded area do not run into a clearing; instead, seek shelter in dense forest beneath a group of small trees in a low-lying area or depression.

 - Always remember that if you can hear thunder you are close enough to be struck by lightning!

 - Be wary of high winds, hail, and the potential for hypothermia from becoming soaked.
 Falling and/or flying debris from wind gusts is a very real hazard in forested areas.
 Stay away from trees that seem to be weak or which have short root systems (like pine trees), and keep an eye out for falling or broken branches!

 Each year flash flooding claims the lives of campers about as often as lightning strikes.
 Many of these fatalities were the result of poor planning and a general lack of knowledge concerning the local terrain.
 If the following four rules would have been followed many of these victims could have been spared their lives:

-- Do not camp in dry stream or lake beds, canyons, or near mountain streams.
-Most flash flooding occurs at night while campers are asleep in their tents or campers where they are washed away without warning.
+- Do not camp in a dry stream or lake beds, canyons, or near mountain streams.
+Most flash flooding occurs at night while campers are asleep in their tents or campers where they have washed away without warning.